When should I consider pleading guilty?

 Provincial sentence or penitentiary sentence

-If an offender is sentenced to a custodial sentence of imprisonment, the length of sentence will determine what type of institution the offender serves the sentence.
+If an offender is sentenced to a custodial sentence of imprisonment, the length of sentence will determine at what type of institution the offender serves the sentence.
 Sentences under two years are served in provincial institutions, while sentences two years or over are served in federal institutions (penitentiaries).